MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 2. New (Click on the + symbol)

-3. Enable the `advanced mode` toggle in the upper corner.

-4. Name - `wgopn2-flwrstor`
+3. Name - `wgopn2-flwrstor`

-5. Public Key - Insert the public key of the instance from `wgopn2-flwrstor`.
+4. Public Key - Insert the public key of the instance from `wgopn2-flwrstor`.
 > Remember, when you were in Detroit?
 You setup an OPNsense WireGuard Instance at Sarah's Flower Shop.

-6. Allowed IPs - `10.2.2.2/32 192.168.0.0/24`
+5. Allowed IPs - `10.2.2.2/24 192.168.0.0/24`
-> You are allowing the static IP of Sarah's Flower Shop Server's WireGuard Instance's tunnel.
+> You are allowing the subnet IPs of Sarah's Flower Shop Server's WireGuard Instance's tunnel (10.2.2.2/24) and the subnet for Site B LAN (Sarah's Flower Shop's Detroit based server's subnet).

-7. Endpoint Address - This is set to the public IP of the WireGuard Instance we're connecting to, `203.0.113.2`.
+6. Endpoint Address - This is set to the public IP of the WireGuard Instance we're connecting to, `203.0.113.2`.

-8. Instances - Select the Instance to connect this Peer to, `wgopn1-memestor`.
+7. Instances - Select the Instance to connect this Peer to, `wgopn1-memestor`.

-9. Save
+8. Save

-10. Apply
+9. Apply

 * * *